aws-samples/aws-nlp-workshop/2_SentimentAnalysis/README.md

 1. Choose **Deploy**.

 1. Note the **Invoke URL**, it should stay the same as the one created during the previous module.
-The Javascript file under `js/config.js` in your website config bucket should already have the same URL specified for `invokeUrl` parameter.
+The Javascript file under `js/config.js` in your website config bucket should already have the same URL specified for `invokeUrl`.

 </p></details>